-Connecticut's 'A+' IDR and related ratings reflect expectations for relatively flat economic and revenue performance that will continue to challenge the state in matching revenues to expenditures, together with the state's broad economic resource base and the continued fiscal flexibility inherent in a state's budget autonomy.
+Connecticut's 'A+' Issuer Default Rating (IDR) and GO bond rating reflect expectations for relatively flat economic and revenue performance that will continue to challenge the state in matching revenues to expenditures, together with the state's broad economic resource base and the continued fiscal flexibility inherent in a state's budget autonomy.
 The state's long-term liabilities are expected to remain well above the U.S. state average, an elevated although still moderate burden on the wealthy resource base and one that limits expenditure flexibility compared to that of most states.

-The state's operating performance has suffered from the need to address chronic economic and fiscal challenges throughout the current prolonged period of national economic expansion, with the significant delay in enacting a budget for the current biennium highlighting the narrowed options for closing a substantial \$5 billion (15% of general fund biennial revenues) forecast budget gap.
-The gap was largely closed through recurring actions on the part of the state, including achieving sizable budgetary savings from a renegotiated labor contract, but implementation risks remain.
+The state's operating performance has suffered from the need to address chronic economic and fiscal challenges throughout the current prolonged period of national economic expansion, along with the significant delay in enacting a budget for the current biennium highlighting the narrowed options for closing a substantial \$5 billion (15% of general fund biennial revenues) forecast budget gap.
+While the budget was largely enacted with recurring actions on the part of the state, including achieving sizable budgetary savings from a renegotiated labor contract, budget gaps for both fiscal years 2018 and 2019 have been identified.
 The rating assumes that the state will continue to proactively manage its challenged financial operations.